HiDeoo/starlight-links-validator/docs/src/content/docs/configuration.md

 **Type:** `string[]`
 **Default:** `[]`

-A list of links that should be excluded from validation.
+A list of links or [glob patterns](https://github.com/micromatch/picomatch#globbing-features) that should be excluded from validation.

-The links in this list must exactly match links as they appear in Markdown and will be ignored by the plugin.

-This option should be used with caution but can be useful to exclude links that are not meant to be validated like redirects only existing in production or links to [custom pages](https://starlight.astro.build/guides/pages/#custom-pages) that are not part of your documentation.
+This option should be used with caution but can be useful to exclude links that are not meant to be validated like redirects only existing in production or links to [custom pages](https://starlight.astro.build/guides/pages/#custom-pages) that are automatically generated or not part of your documentation.

 ```js {6}
 export default defineConfig({